bloominstituteoftechnology/Lambda-Hello/BlakePrice.md

 # Hi, I'm Blake!

-Three words that describe me:

-- Happy-go-lucky
+- serious
-- Gamer
+- books
-- Honest
+- lies

-## **PUPPIES**
+## **Hunting**

-Last year, I adopted two pretty babies.
-Ella, a Pembroke Welsh Corgi, and Emi, a German Shepherd.
-They're only a year old but it feels like they've caused more than a years worth of problems, especially for the corners of my baseboards...
+I like to hunt for food with my bow and arrows.

+A line about hunting!